-- 16.1 The site shall ensure that fibre-producing animals have access to clean, safe drinking water each day, with the ability to drink their fill. - The site shall only restrict a fibre-producing animal's access to food and water for justified timebound reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard, such as prior to harvesting.
-Transport is also justified, so long as it meets the other requirements of this Standard. - 16.3 The site shall not feed its fibre-producing animals spoiled or contaminated food. - This includes diseased carcasses.
+- 16.1 The site shall ensure that fibre-producing animals have access to clean, safe drinking water each day, with the ability to drink their fill. - This means that animals' drinking water is checked daily. - The site shall only restrict a fibre-producing animal's access to food and water for justified timebound reasons. - This means ad libitum. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard, such as prior to harvesting, milking and medical care.
+Transport is also justified, so long as it meets the other requirements of this

-- The site shall ensure that fibre-producing animals have access to feeding and water points such that they can eat and drink safely and without crowding. - The site shall not feed the by-products of animals or fishmeal to fibre-producing animals unless directed to do so by a veterinarian for justified reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard. - Feeding the by-products of sick animals to conspecifics is never justified. - 16.6 The site shall not administer growth hormone promoters or non-therapeutic antibiotics for growth promotion to their fibre-producing animals. - 16.7 The site shall ensure that fibre-producing animals do not have opportunities to eat harmful or poisonous plants. - 16.8 The site shall ensure that their fibre-producing animals are never emaciated or weak. - Never emaciated means that fibre-producing animals would not score below 2 on a five-point Body Condition Scale where 1 is very thin and 5 is very overweight. - 16.9 The site shall ensure that their fibre-producing animals do not suffer from nutritional diseases. - For cashmere goats these include, but are not limited to, enterotoxemia, polioencephalomalacia, pregnancy toxemia, urinary calculi and white muscle disease - 16.10 The site shall provide fibre-producing animals with access to materials to browse, such as shrubs and bushes. - These shrubs and bushes may be fresh cuttings. - 16.11 The site may ensure that the majority of their fibre-producing animals' nutrition comes from forage. - 16.12 Where the majority of their fibre-producing animals' nutrition comes from fodder, the site shall have a Feed Management Plan. - 16.13 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall ensure that the proportion of roughage in the fibre-producing animal's diet is sufficient for them to ruminate. - 16.14 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall introduce any changes to the fibre-producing animal's diet gradually over at least two weeks so as to avoid digestive upset.
+- Standard.
+Restrictions overnight are also justified, so long as it is for the safety and security of the animal and/or workers. - 16.3 The site shall not feed its fibre-producing animals spoiled or contaminated food. - This includes diseased carcasses. - 16.4 The site shall ensure that fibre-producing animals have access to feeding and water points such that they can eat and drink safely and without crowding. - The site shall not feed the by-products of animals or fishmeal to fibre-producing animals unless directed to do so by a veterinarian for justified reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard. - Feeding the by-products of sick animals to conspecifics is never justified. - 16.6 The site shall not administer growth hormone promoters or non-therapeutic antibiotics for growth promotion to their fibre-producing animals. - 16.7 The site shall ensure that fibre-producing animals do not have opportunities to eat harmful or poisonous plants. - 16.8 The site shall ensure that their fibre-producing animals are never emaciated or weak. - Never emaciated means that fibre-producing animals would not score below 2 on a five-point Body Condition Scale where 1 is very thin and 5 is very overweight. - 16.9 The site shall ensure that their fibre-producing animals do not suffer from nutritional diseases. - For cashmere goats these include, but are not limited to, enterotoxemia, polioencephalomalacia, pregnancy toxemia, urinary calculi and white muscle disease. - 16.10 The site shall provide fibre-producing animals with access to materials to browse, such as shrubs and bushes. - These shrubs and bushes may be fresh cuttings. - 16.11 The site may ensure that the majority of their fibre-producing animals' nutrition comes from forage. - 16.12 Where the majority of their fibre-producing animals' nutrition comes from fodder, the site shall have a Feed Management Plan. - 16.13 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall ensure that the proportion of roughage in the fibre-producing animal's diet is sufficient for them to ruminate. - Fibre-producing animals that get the majority of their nutrition from forage receive an adequate amount of roughage from nature by default. - 16.14 Where the majority of a fibre-producing animal's diet comes from fodder, the site shall introduce any changes to the fibre-producing animal's diet gradually over at least two weeks so as to avoid digestive upset.